ywteh/esphome-samsung-nasa/README.md

     id: compressor_status
 ```

 Bear in mind that ENUM_OUT type NASA Labels mean that you will need to assign the outdoor device to the component.
 It is the outdoor (heat pump) unit that reports this data.
+Like sensors, binary sensors can also be user configured for NASA codes not listed above.
+See the Sensors section above on how to do this.

 ## Automation and FSVs